iZemil/job/interview/questions/nodejs.md

 ### How do you test a Node.js application?

 There are several ways to test a Node.js application, including using unit tests, integration tests, and end-to-end tests.
 Common testing frameworks for Node.js include Mocha, Jest, and Jasmine.

-### What are some common pitfalls to be aware of when developing with Node.js?

-Some common pitfalls to be aware of when developing with Node.js include the single-threaded nature of the event loop, the need to properly handle asynchronous code, and the need to be mindful of memory usage and performance.
-It is also important to be aware of the security risks associated with executing untrusted code, and to properly sanitize user input to prevent injection attacks.

 ### Child process in NodeJS